gomorpheus/morpheus-docs/_build/html/_sources/infrastructure/clouds/clouds.rst.txt

   Manages Policies enforced on the Cloud.

 + Container Host
   Provisions a Docker host into the Cloud, or adds an existing Docker Host (manual) to the Cloud.
-KVM hosts are also available for {morpheus} and Bare Metal cloud types.
+KVM hosts are also available for |morpheus| and Bare Metal cloud types.
 + Hypervisor
   Add an existing Hypervisor to the Cloud.
 Not available for all Cloud types.